Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions

-Decision making under information acquisition has a long history, dating back to the seminal paper \cite{wald1947foundations}, in which the flow of information is assumed to be fully exogenous, and the DM only controls the decision time and action choice.
+Decision making under information acquisition has a long history, dating back to the seminal paper \cite{wald1947foundations}, in which the flow of information is assumed to be fully exogenous.
+The DM only controls the decision time and action choice.
 Specifically, \cite{wald1947foundations} formulates an optimal stopping problem where the entire space of beliefs can be partitioned into a stopping region and a continuation region.
-Early works along this direction have focused on the duration of search when there is a cost per unit of time when seeking information.
-For example, \cite{moscarini2001optimal} generalizes the framework in \cite{wald1947foundations} to an information intensity control problem where information is modeled as the trajectory of a Brownian motion with the drift representing the state and the variance representing the intensity. \cite{miao2023dynamic} characterizes the solution to the dynamic rational inattention problem using the posterior-based approach. \cite{ke2022parallel} tackles the problem of acquiring information on multiple alternatives simultaneously, characterizing a star-shaped optimal stopping boundary and the corresponding value function.
+Early works along this direction have focused on the duration of search when there exists a cost per unit of time when seeking information.
+For example, \cite{moscarini2001optimal} generalizes the framework in \cite{wald1947foundations} to an information intensity control problem where information is modeled as the trajectory of a Brownian motion with the drift representing the state, and the variance representing the intensity of information acquisition.
+Work \cite{miao2023dynamic} characterizes the solution to the dynamic rational inattention problem using a posterior-based approach, while \cite{ke2022parallel} tackles the problem of acquiring information on multiple alternatives simultaneously, characterizing a star-shaped optimal stopping boundary and the corresponding value function.